convect-ai/mlp-examples/docs/docs/sections/scale_out.en.md

 ## Using prebuilt components in a pipeline

-When composing a pipeline, it is useful to reuse some prebuilt components that are deisgned for specific tasks.
+When composing a pipeline, it is useful to reuse some prebuilt components that are designed for specific tasks.
 For example, a procedure that takes in sales data for products and trains a machine learning model that predict the future sales.
 This helps to expedite the development speed of data science solutions significantly.

 ConvectHub supports importing [kubeflow pipeline components](https://www.kubeflow.org/docs/components/pipelines/sdk/component-development/).